Takeno/mtg-policy-changes/ipg.md

 APPENDIX B — CHANGES FROM PREVIOUS VERSIONS

+January 21, 2019

+2.1: No more special handling for default triggers.
+Revised guidance for zone change cleanups.

+2.1: Detrimental trigger assessment includes whether you own the card that caused the trigger.

+2.3: Clarification of the boundary with Looking at Extra Cards.

+2.3: Cards being returned go to the original location, not just top-of-library.

+2.5: Zone change partial fix does not require known identity.
+3: Moved multi-day tournament penalty resets back to end of day (matches section 2).

+3.5: When shuffling cards back in from the sideboard, only choose from cards originally in the deck.

+3.6: Players moving their heads inappropriately can be a Limited Procedure Violation.

+4.3: Now baseline Match Loss.
+Knowing that it’s illegal makes it Cheating.

+4.3: Tricking your opponent into improper determination is also improper determination.

+4.3: Players are no longer required to report proposals to a Tournament Official.

+4.4: Now baseline Match Loss.
+Knowing that it’s illegal makes it Cheating.

+4.4: Tricking your opponent into making a bribery offer or wager is also illegal.

+4.4: Players are no longer required to report proposals to a Tournament Official.

 October 5, 2018 1: Head Judges may back up decisions caused by judge error.
 2: Moved multi-day tournament penalty resets back to end of day.